Requirements for checking hearing protection compliance

 Issues with ear defenders

 Ear muffs do not last forever and do degrade over time.
 This is where cost of the muffs can come in - for example the Moldex M2 muffs cost about £12, while the Portwest PW40 cost about £3, but both have exactly the same SNR.
-They reduce noise by the same amount but the Moldex one will in all likelihood last a lot longer than the Portwest.
+They each reduce noise by the same amount but the Moldex one will in all likelihood last a lot longer than the Portwest.

-(Given people inevitably lose muffs and otherwise damage them, there is nothing wrong with the Portwest ones by the way - a lot of people will probably damage them long before they deteriorate naturally!)
+(Given people inevitably lose muffs and otherwise damage them, there is nothing wrong with the Portwest ones by the way - a lot of people will probably damage them long before they deteriorate naturally.)

 The muffs at the pricier end of the scale often have replaceable cushions so you don’t need to buy new muffs every time the cushions start to degrade.
 Moldex for example sell a ‘Hygiene Kit’ for those M2 muffs which is just the surrounding cushions and internal foam and that is commonly something around £4 online.

-Cracked outer shells where they have been hit or dropped.
+Randomly checking the condition of hearing protection is something I do on noise assessments and over time you do come across issues.
+Older muffs with hard and cracked cushions is quite common, as are cracked outer shells where they have been hit or dropped.
 The shell is an integral part of the muff so if it is broken they will be less effective.

 Ear muffs with brittle and cracked cushions